60 Of The Best Things In Life Are Free

 25. Volunteer at your local school.
 Check with the front desk at a school near you.
 They would welcome some help, I’m sure.
 The teachers can use help during class time as well.
 In Utah, our school classes are 30-35 kids per classroom.
 That’s a lot of kids to supervise and teach.
 Yikes!

 26. Join a civic club in your city, like Rotary, Lions, Elks, and Kiwanis.
 Mark has been a member of The Exchange Club in our area since 2002.
 They help so many people in silent ways.
-Their motto is “Unity for Service,” and they do perform some wonderful service in our community.
+Their motto is “Unity for Service,” and they perform excellent service of all kinds in our community.

 27. Sweep your street’s curb and gutter area, and while you’re at it, do the same for a few of your neighbors.
 This little chore makes all the difference in how a neighborhood looks.
 Do your part to make the neighborhood a place everyone can be proud of.

-28. Keep your yard neat and tidy.
-This is very important because you are not only doing it for yourself, but also for the appearance of your neighborhood.
-Take some pride in where you live, you’ll feel so much satisfaction from this effort.
+28. Keep your yard neat.
+This is very important because you’re not only doing it for yourself but also for the appearance of your neighborhood.
+Take pride in where you live; this effort will give you so much satisfaction.

 29. Do what you can to stop the bullying around you.
-It starts in the home and seems to travel to the schools.
-With all the social media options available to our youth bullying has become very pervasive.
+It starts with what we teach our kids at home and often the bad side of our kids’ actions seem to travel to the schools.
+With all the social media options available to our youth, bullying has become very pervasive.
 Put together a plan outlining how you can help to limit it in your area.

 30. Write a book.
 It can be an e-book that doesn’t require the cost of printing.
 Share what you know about something unique.
-Share it with the world.
-Others want to learn new things and your interests could become their new passion.
+Please share it with the world.
+Others want to learn new things, and your interests could become their new passion.
+I was asked to write a book about how you should prepare for disasters and other emergencies.
+It was a challenge for me, but has proved to be a blessing as I try to help others.

 31. Start a bucket list if you haven’t already.
 Write down 1-100 things you would like to do on this earth in your lifetime.
-Mark and I are hoping to do more short trips than we have for a while.
-Maybe not exactly free, but pretty close if you plan right.
+Mark and I hope to do more short trips than we have.
+Maybe not precisely free, but pretty close if you plan right.

 32. Volunteer at the Soup Kitchen in your city or county.
-There are so many people that need a meal.
+So many people need a meal.
 Take your kids and have them help serve.
 It’s an eye-opener.
 These people are so thankful for a hot meal.
 The best things in life are free.
-Give your time to the poor.
+Give your time to those less fortunate.

 33. Start a journal.
 My husband’s mother wrote a journal her whole life.
 The family transcribed it after she died.
 It’s a treasure to family members.
 Do your kids know who your best friends were years ago?

-Do they know about your college experience or your military service?
-Do they know how you and your spouse met and courted?
+Have they learned about your college experience or your military service?
+Do they understand how you and your spouse met and courted?
 These are memories worth sharing with those you love.

-34. Volunteer at your local animal shelter, of course, you might be tempted to take a bunch of the dogs or cats home.
+34. Volunteer at your local animal shelter; of course, you might be tempted to take a bunch of dogs or cats home.
 These animals deserve to be loved and cared for.
-Learn how to get the word out so more of them are adopted, it could save their lives.
+Learn how to get the word out so more of them are adopted; it could save their lives.

 35. Make a menu for the week and stick to it.
 Make a grocery list and stick to it.
 See how much money you will save.
-I’ve found that menu planning and shopping follow-up are critical to eating well and saving money at the same time.
+I’ve found that menu planning and shopping follow-up are critical to simultaneously eating well and saving money.

-36. Write down where you are spending your money each month.
+36. Write down where you’re spending your money each month.
 Are the purchases based on a want or a need?
-I call this my monetary diary or journal so I can track my spending.
+I call this my monetary diary or journal to track my spending.

-Be in control of finances and you’ll be pleasantly surprised how much more you can have at the end of each month.
+Be in control of finances, and you’ll be pleasantly surprised by how much more you can have at the end of each month.
 Get the whole family involved and maybe set a goal to use the savings for worthwhile activities.

 37. Start a food storage wishlist.
 Take baby steps.
 Don’t go into debt for food storage.
 Start with a #10 can a month.
 Just start and see what you can accomplish.
-Yes, the food isn’t free, but you’re having to buy food anyway.
-With your wishlist, you are just being more aware of the cost of things and how you can set some goals for emergency storage without having to pay out more.
+The food isn’t free, but you must buy food anyway.
+With your wishlist, you’re becoming more aware of the cost of things and how to set some emergency storage goals without paying out more.

-38. Make a list of important items that you feel you need that will provide a reduction in your grocery bill over the long term.
+38. Make a list of essential items you feel you need that will reduce your grocery bill over the long term.
 This might include a bread-making machine.
-Yes, you have the outlay upfront, but you save over time by baking your own bread.
+Yes, you have the outlay upfront, but you save over time by baking your bread.

 I’ve always enjoyed sharing my breadmaking skills with my kids, friends, and neighbors.
-Nothing like a meal with warm bread!
+There’s nothing like a meal with warm bread!

-39. Learn to make bread, ask a neighbor to teach you.
+39. Learn to make bread; ask a neighbor to teach you.
 Do you know anyone in your neighborhood that would teach you how to make bread?
+Please check out my archive for a number of bread making posts, you’ll be glad you did!

 41. Plan a garden of vegetables, herbs, or flowers.
 Be ready before you need to plant.
-Make a drawing of the rows you want to plant with certain seeds.
+Make a drawing of the rows you want to grow with certain seeds.
 I can hardly wait until the first seeds sprout.
 Yep, the best things in life are free.
+I do spend some money each year purchasing seeds from SeedsNow, but the memories of growing that garden are free.

 42. Check out your family’s heritage online or through family contacts.
 You will love seeing your history and lineage.
-This is becoming very popular and has actually been shown on TV as a way to clear up cold cases.
+This is becoming very popular and has been shown on TV to clear up cold cases.
 Amazing!
+I submitted my DNA to Ancestry.com, 23AndMe.com.
+Go to Family Search for their free app to perform genealogy for free.

 47. Go on a hike.
-I am not a hiker, but where I live hiking is very popular.
-I have two really close friends here in Southern Utah.
+I am not a hiker, but hiking is very popular where I live.
+I have two close friends down in Southern Utah.
 One I call my hiker/biker friend.
-The other one I call my vacation friend.
-Because she is always going on a vacation.
+One friend was always on vacation; life is good!

-I once asked my hiker/biker friend how many miles do she rides her bike every week.
-She is 65 going on 66.
+I once asked my hiker/biker friend how many miles she rides her bike weekly.
+She is in her 70’s now.
 She prefers 50-100 mile rides.
-She repels canyons too.
+She repels canyons, too.
 I wish I could do those things.
-I do enjoy a walk around the neighborhood.
-I see folks I wouldn’t otherwise talk to.
+I used to enjoy walking around the neighborhood.
+I see folks who are strangers at first that I wouldn’t otherwise talk to.
 It’s fun and good for my health too.

 48. Go window shopping and come home without purchasing anything.
 I used to love trying on clothes and dreaming.

 50. Sing a song.
 Turn on the radio, sing to the rooftops, and love it.
-When our girls were young we’d sing in the car with them all the time.
-I have fond memories of singing Neil Diamond’s “Coming to America” as we drove around town.
+When our girls were young, we’d always sing in the car with them.
+I fondly remember singing Neil Diamond’s “Coming to America” as we drove around town.
 Fun times.

 51. Be happy.
 Wake up with a smile on your face.
 Today is going to be a good day.
 I promise.
 There seem to be so many things to concern us these days.
-Trying to follow today’s suggestions for free things to do should help you forget all the negative junk and make the most of life.
+Trying to follow today’s suggestions for free things to do should help you forget all the negative junk, be grateful, and make the most of life.

 52. Turn off all electronics for the day.
 Listen to the birds sing outside or watch the snowfall.
 We all get so caught up with what’s happening on our phones.
-You see people out to lunch or dinner who don’t even talk, just stare at their screens.
-It drives me crazy.
+You see people out to lunch or dinner who don’t even talk on that date night.
+So many stare at their screens.
+I shake my head.

 55. Get up early on Saturday morning and watch cartoons.
 Yep, the best things in life are free.
 Grab a blanket and chill as you laugh while watching the cartoons.
-If you have kids, just think how excited they will be when you share that experience with them!
+If you have kids, think how excited they’ll be when you share that experience with them!

-56. Do nothing and realize it’s okay to do nothing because it is okay and you are doing something for yourself.
+56. Do nothing and realize it’s okay to do nothing because it is OK and you are doing something for yourself.
 We all need some “me time.”
 I promise.

 57. Watch the raindrops fall and smell the beautiful fragrance of rain.
 Do you love the smell of fresh rain as much as I do?
 Life is good when we observe Mother Nature do her magic.

 58. Wash your car.
 Do you love driving a clean car as much as I do?
 I feel happy when driving a car that’s looking its best.
-It’s just me, but I feel so much better tooling around in a clean and shiny car.
-It will have to save the exterior too as you get that dirt and salt junk off the surface.
-Give it a try, who knows, you may end up having a fun water fight with your significant other.
+It’s just me, but I feel much better tooling around in a clean, shiny car.
+It will also have to save the exterior as you get that dirt and salt junk off the surface.

 59. Go to the park and swing on some swings.
 Let your feet dangle, your hair blow in the wind, and smile.
 Even giggle if you want to.

 60. Faith, whatever faith you believe in, follow it.
-Pray always and attend worship services as often as you can.
+Pray always, attend worship services as often as you can, and show kindness and loving mercy to all those around you.
 It can change your life.

 Final Word

 Remember the best things in life are free, yes they are.
-I hope you enjoyed my 60 of the best things in life are free ideas, you could really have fun, make connections, bless your family and friends with your time, and be the best you can be.
+I hope you enjoyed my 60.
+One of the best things in life is free ideas; you can have fun, make connections, bless your family and friends with your time, and be the best you can be.
 May God bless this world.
 Linda

 Copyright images: Friendship Day Depositphotos_28971935_S